The poor, poor brussels sprout. It has such a terrible reputation. It won the poll I posted last week about foods that people tend to hate.

 One more thing: Croutons!

-I would never think of serving a Caesar salad without some crispy cubes of bread.
+I would never think of serving this Brussels Sprouts Caesar Salad without some crispy cubes of bread.
 You can use packaged if you want, but I just cubed up a few cups of extra bread I had in the pantry and tossed them with a drizzle of olive oil and a pinch of salt and pepper.

 Bake these guys for about 15 minutes, stirring occasionally, and they will crisp up perfectly.
 To save time, you can bake these while your bacon cooks.